 Several factors complicate the design of robust feedback control for the NASS.
 First, the system must operate under across diverse experimental conditions, including different scan types (tomography, linear scans) and payloads' inertia.
+The continuous rotation of the spindle introduces gyroscopic effects that can affect the system dynamics.
+As actuators

-(a) Piezo based, for positioning purposes [39]
+(a) Piezo based, for positioning purposes [41]

-(b) Voice coil based, for vibration isolation [57]
+(b) Voice coil based, for vibration isolation [59]